Boston Mayor, RI Governor Among Biden Adds to Economic Team

 Guzman has played a role in the state’s economic recovery from the COVID-19 pandemic.
 She is a former senior adviser and deputy chief of staff at the SBA, the federal agency she's been tapped to lead, and was an adviser at the first California-chartered, Latino-formed business bank to form in Los Angeles in over 35 years.

-Biden also has tapped Don Graves, one of his longtime advisers, to be the deputy commerce secretary.
+Biden also tapped Don Graves, one of his longtime advisers, to be the deputy commerce secretary.

+Last month, the president-elect named the senior members of his economic team, including former Fed chair Janet Yellen to be treasury secretary, who would be the first woman to hold the post if confirmed by the Senate.